 Rush occurs at the start of Fall & Winter semesters.

-- Show us your professional side in an interview with KTP Eboard members
+Show us your professional side in an interview with KTP Eboard members (invite only)

-We ask that you attend at least one information session and all rush events.
-They will be great opportunities to meet members of this fraternity and determine whether we are a fit for you.
+We ask that you attend at least one open house and all open rush events.
+They are opportunities to meet members of this fraternity and determine whether we are a good fit for you.
 All of the events will be fun and orientated around getting to know you and how you think.
-You will receive an email confirming the venues before the event commences.
+You will receive an email confirming the time and location before each event commences.
 Please arrive on time.